 I was first hooked by the feel of clay and the pottery wheel’s therapeutic and calming effect while pursuing a College fine arts program at the Cegep de l’Outaouais in 1996.
 I went on to study the craft of ceramics in Montreal.
 I obtained a vocational degree from Montreal’s Centre de Céramique Bonsecours in 1998.
 I then went on to study cabinet making and architectural carpentry at l’école québécoise du meuble for three years, but clay has always had a way of calling me back to the wheel.
 For a while I was doing both but now devote most of my time and efforts to making pottery a viable business and livelihood.

 From 2003 to 2005 and again in 2010 I stayed in South Korea, where I soaked in all I could of their unique and historic ceramic culture.
-I create utilitarian and decorative ceramics that I hope can stand on their own and bring the user joy and comfort.
+I create utilitarian and decorative ceramics that I hope can stand on their own and bring the user joy in it’s everyday use.
 Form and its stand-alone elegance are what I am after with my pottery.

 I am not a production potter.
 I work in small to medium batches of twelve to 100 pieces of any given design.
 My pottery has been a long work in progress with the added challenge of working at cone 10 in an electric kiln.
 If I am happy with a design I keep making it, but it will and does change, evolve over time.
 Repetition gets dull after a while and to keep the work interesting as much for myself as for others I enjoy exploring with form as much as I do with surface.